okoyo13/okoyo13/markdown-practice.md

 3. Web Development
 4. SQL

-   >Nobody does something for northing,even our creator wants our praises in return.
+   >Nobody does something for nothing,even our creator wants our praises in return.